by Dave Stewart

 For more from Dave Stewart, you can find him on X (formerly Twitter) @Davefantasy or right here on Optimus Fantasy.

 Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
-I’m going to get real with you—I’m a little late getting the WR2 Radar out this week because the flu decided to pick me to hang […]
+Hello, wide receiver fans!
+Did you make it into the semi-finals this week?
+I hope you are one step closer to a championship win if you’re

 Hey folks!
-We cannot understate the importance of being in on Week 9 waiver wire players early while the free agency acquisition budget (FAAB) price is cheapest (or free!), so you can add them to your roster.
-This is not just for adding them to your roster so your league mates don’t get them first; […]
+We cannot understate the importance of being in on Week 13’s waiver wire players early while the free agency acquisition budget (FAAB) price is cheapest (or free!), so you can add them to your roster.
+This is not just for adding them to your roster so your league mates don’t get them first;

 Hey folks!
-We cannot understate the importance of being in on Week 8 waiver wire players early while the free agency acquisition budget (FAAB) price is cheapest (or free!), so you can add them to your roster.
-This is not just for adding them to your roster so your league mates don’t get them first; […]
+We cannot understate the importance of being in on Week 12 waiver wire players early while the free agency acquisition budget (FAAB) price is cheapest (or free!), so you can add them to your roster.
+This is not just for adding them to your roster so your league mates don’t get them first;

 […] Dave Stewart outlines Early RB ADP Values […]